gerald1248/openshift-unit/README.md

 Use the script `docker-build.sh` to create a bespoke test runner image.
 In many cases, the version of the `oc` client should be adjusted from `latest` to a version that matches your cluster.

 Tag the image as desired and upload to Docker Hub or a private registry as appropriate.

+## Note on versions
+The default image on Docker Hub ships with the current stable build of the `oc` client.
+You may wish to adjust the version tag in the `docker-build.sh` script and create an image that matches your cluster exactly.

+OpenShift versions prior to 3.9 (and Kubernetes versions prior to 1.8) offer limited support for CronJob objects (the version attribute has `v2alpha1`).
+If a process fails, the v2 alpha CronJob will keep spawning containers until a container returns 0.
+The problem is exacerbated by the fact that the CronJob object in these OpenShift builds does not recognise the cleanup properties reducing the number of `completed` or `error` pods kept.

+To deal with this (and until most OpenShift installations are on 3.9 or higher), the CronJob always returns zero.